A One Stop Shop for Family Law in Australia

 The Court will not usually allow this to happen.

-See also in the Court Process & Procedure Section
+Other Questions answered in the Representing Yourself, Court Process & Procedure Section

 You might also be interested in the following sections of our website